The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 Yes.
 A charity can make a submission to a public enquiry into an issue that aligns with its charitable purpose or affects its beneficiaries.

-- A charity with the purpose of advancing social or public welfare that provides services for homeless people can make submissions in relation to existing or proposed laws, government policies or practices dealing with housing and homelessness.
+For example, a charity with the purpose of advancing social or public welfare that provides services for homeless people can make submissions in relation to existing or proposed laws, government policies or practices dealing with housing and homelessness.

 Can a charity have a purpose to carry out activities which are illegal to advocate a change in government policy or law?